 It was a simple request from my sweet daughter, and since she is pregnant and prone to cravings, I caved.
 Cakes, slices and baked goods aren’t my favourite thing to eat, but my family, who like to nibble on a sweet after dinner or for afternoon tea on the weekend, like variety and brownies are popular.
 These brownies are quite decadent with a fudge topping and I believe are special enough to serve to company.

 To make the beetroot puree, don a pair of gloves, peel 4 small/medium beetroot and cut into small pieces.
 Cook with ample water until tender, put beetroot into a bowl and cool in the freezer for a wee while.
 Place the beetroot with a few tablespoons of beetroot water into the blender and blitz until it’s a smooth puree.
 If using the gluten free flour mix of almond meal/brown rice flour, the total baking time is a longer 35 minutes.
 To achieve a sweeter earthy beetroot flavour, buy young organic beetroot.
-If you like a very moist brownie cake, add an extra heaped tablespoon of beetroot puree.
 I added sweetness to the fudge topping to lessen the bitter cacao chocolate taste, yet made it not too sweet, so feel free to adjust the taste to your liking.
 The thickness of the fudge depends on how much sweetener you add when making the topping.
 If you’re not a fan of earthy tasting beetroot flavours, a raspberry puree would work equally well.

 · Eric L. Ding, PhD, of Harvard Medical School says the apparent health benefits of cacao come from polyphenolic flavonoids in cocoa that have the potential to prevent heart disease.
 Flavonoids are antioxidants that are commonly found in fruits and vegetables.